 Your business name is your first impression.
 A good business name will tell potential customers who you are and what you do, so it is fair to say that you need to make sure to get it right.

-Finding the right name for your business can be tricky; you might have the best business idea in the world, but without the right name, it could still fall flat.
+Finding the right name for your new business can be tricky; you might have the best business idea in the world, but without the right name, it could still fall flat.

 - Business identity – Your company brand name should reflect both the product and the values.
 It needs to be something that potential customers can identify with.